 Rockwell Kent (1882-1971) spent much of his life in New York City, studying painting under influential artists including William Merritt Chase and Robert Henri before venturing in 1903 to New Hampshire to apprentice with Abbott Handerson Thayer.
 Kent’s personal stylistic formation was influenced by modernism, grounded in realism, and wedded to his mystical beliefs about the power of nature and man’s insignificance in face of it.
 In 1905 Kent moved to Monhegan Island in Maine, the first of a series of trips to remote locations that included Newfoundland, Alaska, Greenland, and Tierra del Fuego.

-Kent attended Socialist meetings in Pittsfield, MA in 1909, and his politics became increasingly controversial after WWII.
+Kent attended Socialist meetings in Pittsfield, Massachusetts, in 1909, and his politics became increasingly controversial after World War II.
 By the 1930s he was associated with the Communist Party.
 During the Cold War, he was called before the House Un-American Activities Committee and was denied a passport in 1957.
 He eventually gave eighty works of art to the Soviet Union.